ghoulmann/cs-curriculum/references.rst

 References
 ==========

-Computing at School Working Group. *Computer Science: A Curriculum for Schools."
-(2012)
+Computing at School Working Group. *Computer Science: A Curriculum for Schools.* (2012)

 Ito, Mizuko, et. al. *Connected Learning: An Agenda For Research and Design*.